-CIB Marine Bancshares, Inc. ("CIB Marine") is a financial services holding company which provides a full range of banking and related services through its banking subsidiary CIBM Bank and one non-bank subsidiary, that is in the process of winding down.
+CIB Marine Bancshares, Inc. ("CIB Marine") is a financial services holding company which provides a full range of banking and related services through its banking subsidiary, CIBM Bank, and one non-bank subsidiary, that is in the process of winding down.
 References to "CIB Marine" include CIB Marine's subsidiaries unless otherwise specified.
-The primary sources of revenue are predominantly from loans to small and middle-market business customers and investments in securities, but also from CIB Marine's mortgage banking activity.
+The primary sources of revenue are predominantly from loans to small and middle-market business customers, investments in securities, and mortgage banking activity.
 CIBM Bank also offers a range of deposit and other financial products to its customers.
 Its offices and, generally, customers are located in the central and northeastern Illinois, Milwaukee and Indianapolis markets.